 We are required to convene a first meeting of creditors within eight (8) business days following our appointment.
 The first meeting of creditors will be held at 4:00PM (AEDT) on Monday, 17 March 2025.
-For convenience, the meeting will be held virtually.
-Please refer to the notice of meeting included at Annexure B for further information and assistance about this meeting.
+This meeting will be held virtually.
+Please refer to the notice of meeting included at Annexure B for further information about this meeting.

-In addition to lodging claims & queries, the Deloitte Halo platform will also be used for Administrator communication, adjudication of claims and voting at the upcoming meetings of creditors.
+We will be using the Deloitte Halo platform throughout the administration for creditors to lodge claims, communication, adjudication of claims and voting at the meetings of creditors.
+All creditors should: